International Energy Agency: Areas of work

 The IEA produces analyses on all energy sources and technologies, on global and regional markets, as well as specific country-level reports and studies on key technologies, minerals, and materials for the clean energy transition.
 It also produces comprehensive data and statistics for over 150 countries.

 The IEA's analytical work is split into various categories including policy recommendations, tracking, market forecasts, technical roadmapping, and scenario analysis.

 Data

 The IEA publishes comprehensive data, statistics, and analysis that inform national energy policies and support long-term planning for energy sector investments.
 The IEA analyses and releases data and information on trends in energy supply, demand, prices, public research and development, and energy efficiency metrics.
 The data also serves to track short- and long-term trends in countries energy transitions.

 The Policies and Measures Database (PAMS) makes available to the public data on government policies and programs to reduce carbon emissions, support energy efficiency, and improve the development and use of renewable and clean energy sources.
 The database compiles data from several IEA and International Renewable Energy Agency (IRENA) data sources dating back to 1999 and includes information on past, current, and planned policy measures.

+Scenarios

+IEA publications give projections based on sets of assumptions called scenarios, with criteria that includes: